radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

   3. `meteor reset`
   4. `meteor npm run start` to do a manual "sanity check" and see if the system comes up normally after the merge.
 If not, fix any errors and/or ask for help.

-### Run all tests

-  5. Stop the running Meteor process (control-c)
-  6. `meteor npm run test-all`.
-Note that this normally takes about 10-15 minutes to run.
-Ensure that all tests pass.
-If not, fix any errors and/or ask for help.

 ### Check for vestigial code, move it to archive/ directory

 Sometimes as a result of development, there are files that are no longer used.
 An easy way to check for this is to run `meteor npm run unimported`.
 Here is an example run illustrating how it can find "vestigial" files: